-Stomach or abdominal pain in a child is the pain around the tummy area.
+Stomach or abdominal pain in a child is pain around the tummy area.
 The pain can be anywhere from the chest to the groin area of the child.
-Stomach pain is a very common medical problem in children and most cases of stomach pain are not of great concern.
-However, some stomach pain cases can be of serious concern.
+Stomach pain is a very common medical problem in children, and most cases of stomach pain are not of great concern.
+However, a few stomach pain cases can be of serious concern, depending on the symptoms.

 Causes of Stomach Ache in Kids

-There are a number of reasons that may cause stomach ache in kids.
-Following are some of the common causes:
+There are a number of reasons for stomach aches in kids.
+Some of the common causes are:

 1. Milk Allergy

 Some children have an allergic reaction to the protein present in milk, which may cause stomach pain.
-The milk allergy also causes cramps, vomiting, rashes and diarrhoea in children.
+A milk allergy can also cause cramps, vomiting, rashes, and diarrhoea in children.

 2. Digestion Problems or Constipation

-A bad digestion or constipation may also cause stomach pain in children.
-The lack of fibre and roughage in the diet causes constipation.
+Bad or improper digestion, or constipation, may also cause stomach pain in children.
+A lack of fibre and roughage in the diet can cause constipation.

-Urinary tract infection may cause pain and discomfort in the abdomen of your child.
-The pain associated with UTI is generally noticed in the lower abdominal region.
+Urinary tract infections may cause pain and discomfort in the abdomen of your child.
+The pain associated with a UTI is generally noticed in the lower abdominal region.

 4. Strep Throat Infection

-Apart from fever and sore throat, the child may also experience stomach pain in strep throat infection.
+Apart from fever and sore throat, a child may also experience stomach pain during a strep throat infection.

 5. Anxiety or Stress-Related Pains

-Increased levels of anxiety or stress levels can also trigger abdominal pain in your child.
-This abdominal pain is generally not accompanied by any other symptoms, such as diarrhoea, fever or vomiting.
+Increased levels of anxiety or stress can trigger abdominal pain in your child.
+This pain is generally accompanied by other symptoms, such as diarrhoea, nausea, or vomiting.

 6. Lead Poisoning

-Lead poisoning is usually seen in younger children, who tend to put everything in their mouths, and this may cause stomach ache.
-There are other symptoms such as constipation, lethargy and poor appetite, along with stomach ache.
+Lead poisoning is usually seen in younger children, those who tend to put everything in their mouths.
+Lead poisoning can cause a stomach ache, along with other symptoms such as constipation, lethargy and poor appetite.

 7. Injury to the Stomach

-Any kind of injury in the abdominal region can also cause stomach pain in children.
+Any kind of injury to the abdominal region can cause stomach pain in children.

 An inflamed appendix can cause intense stomach pain in your child.
-This is a serious kind of stomach ache and needs immediate medical attention as it can be fatal for your child.
+This is a serious kind of stomach ache, and needs immediate medical attention, as it can be fatal if not treated at the right time.

 9. Intestinal Problems

-Intestinal ailments such as malrotation or intussusceptions may cause pain in the stomach.
+Intestinal ailments such as malrotation or intestinal blockages may cause pain in the stomach.

-Menstruation or periods may also cause stomach pain in girls.
+Menstrual cramps may cause stomach pain in older girls.

 Symptoms of Stomach Pain

-You may notice child curling up in pain, crying incessantly or making faces in agony.
-Following are some observations that will help you assess the symptoms of stomach pain in your child:
+You may notice your child curling up in pain, crying incessantly, or making faces in agony.
+Some of these observations will help you assess the symptoms of stomach pain in your child:

 1. Duration of the Pain

-The normal cases of stomach ache in kids such as gas or stomach flu, do not last long.
-However, if the pain is for more than 24 hours, you need to seek immediate medical help.
+Normal cases of stomach ache in kids, such as gas or stomach flu, do not last long.
+However, if the pain lasts for more than 24 hours, you need to seek immediate medical attention.

 2. Location of the Pain

-The usual bouts of stomach ache in children are located in the centre of the abdomen; however, if your child complains of pain in the lower abdominal region or in a particular region, then it may be a cause of concern, and you should contact your paediatrician immediately.
+The usual bouts of stomach aches in children are located in the centre of the abdomen.
+However, if your child complains of pain in the lower abdominal region or in a particular area, then it may be a cause of concern, and you should contact your paediatrician immediately.

 3. Child’s Appearance

-You may be able to detect the severity of your child’s condition if you find your child is pale, sweaty, sleepy or listless.
-The child may refuse to eat and drink.
+You may be able to detect the severity of your child’s condition if you find that your child is pale, sweaty, sleepy, or listless.
+He may also refuse to eat or drink.

-Fever accompanied by stomach ache is not associated with serious health issues.
-In fact, in some cases of serious health complications, there may be no fever with the abdominal pain.
+A stomach ache accompanied by a fever is not associated with serious health issues.
+In fact, in some cases of serious health complications, there may be no fever with abdominal pain.

 6. Urinary Infection

 Your child may complain of stomach pain while urinating.
-This may be a sign of urinary infection and would require a course of antibiotics.
+This may be a sign of a urinary infection, and might require a course of antibiotics.

-If your child complains of stomach pain and also develops rashes on the skin, you need to get immediate medical help as it may be scarlet fever, Henoch-Schonlein purpura or other such ailments, which are serious medical issues.
+If your child complains of stomach pain and also develops rashes on the skin, you need to get immediate medical help, as it may be scarlet fever, Henoch-Schonlein purpura, or another such ailment, all of which are serious medical issues.

 8. Groin Pain

-Young boys may report stomach ache but the pain may be in their groin area.
-This may due to testicular torsion, a condition where testicles entwine or become twisted and the blood supply to the area is cut off.
-This is a case of medical emergency and needs quick action.
+Young boys may report stomach aches when the pain is in their groin area.
+This may due to testicular torsion, a condition where testicles entwine or become twisted, and the blood supply to the area is cut off.
+This is a case of a medical emergency and needs quick action.

-Abdominal pain in kids can be because of a number of reasons.
-The following diagnosis may be prescribed by your doctor to establish the right cause of the pain:
+Abdominal pain in kids can be caused by a number of reasons.
+Any of the following diagnostic tests may be prescribed by your doctor to establish the right cause of the pain:

 A physical exam by the doctor will help ascertain the location of the pain.
 The location of the pain will further help the doctor to determine the exact reason for the pain.